fuzail-ahmed/fuzail-ahmed/README.md

   - Shell Scripts
   - ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I forget everything when I start to learn new thing.
+- ⚡ Fun fact: I have two friends.. they are twins.. but they don't look alike.
 - 🌐 Languages
   - English
   - Hindi